apioo/fusio-docs/docs/installation/index.md

 * __Adjust the configuration file__
   Open the file `.env` in the Fusio directory and insert the fitting database credentials to the `APP_CONNECTION` key.
-  It is also recommended to provide the `APP_URL` which contains the domain pointing to the public folder, this is required if you host Fusio inside a sub-folder otherwise Fusio tries to detect the domain via the host header.
+  It is also recommended to provide the `APP_URL` which contains the domain pointing to the public folder i.e.
+  `https://api.my_domain.com` or `https://my_domain.com/fusio`, this is required if you host Fusio inside a sub-folder otherwise Fusio tries to detect the domain via the host header.

 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
 It can be executed with the